 Postpartum depression can be prevented when parents are given positive parenting lessons and when the maternal-infant bond is promoted and increased.
 This can be achieved through social support from family and healthcare providers.
 Along with this, good maternal sleep can also help in preventing PPD.

 Because of the high morbidity of postpartum depression, the focus today is now on prevention.
 Unlike the psychiatrist, the nurse is in a primary position to identify women at high risk for postpartum mood disorders before delivery.
 During the admission, the nurse may identify the female with a prior history of depression or postpartum blues.
-Further, any female who develops depression during pregnancy can be identified.
+Further, any female who develops depression during pregnancy should be identified and closely followed by the postpartum nurse or primary care provider.
 These women need education and support on available treatments.
 Some of these women may benefit from a consult with a therapist and others may need a referral to a psychiatrist for treatment with an antidepressant after delivery.
 Both pharmacological and nonpharmacological prophylaxis have been used in such settings with variable success.
 There is also a large body of evidence that postpartum women with depression who are treated have a much better mother-infant bonding experience than those women who forego treatment.
 More important, infants of mothers who are depressed may also develop a variety of mood and behavior problems, as well as obesity later in life.
 Despite awareness of postpartum depression, many women miss out on treatment because they are simply not followed after pregnancy.
 Thus, the role of the postpartum visiting nurse is critical.
 (Level V)

 Unfortunately, there are no good randomized clinical trials that show that screening postpartum women for depression is of any benefit.
 While the topic remains debatable, there are many small case series revealing that treatment of postpartum women for depression is of some benefit.
 As to which type of therapy is ideal for these women is still not known.
 (Level III)